edinburgh-napier/SET09102/notes/unit2_processes/workflow.md

 >   making changes to interfaces or their implementations, consider how those changes will affect
 >   all dependent classes, especially in systems using DI frameworks like ASP.NET Core.
 > * **Asynchronous Programming**: If you're changing asynchronous code (using async/await),
->   consider how those changes might impact application performance or behavior, such as handling
+>   consider how those changes might impact application performance or behaviour, such as handling
 >   exceptions or concurrency issues.

 ## Static analysis